ziord/cxml/docs/CONTRIBUTING.md

 ### Welcome

 Hi, and welcome to the contribution guideline page.
 Thanks for taking the effort to get here.
+Consider taking a look at the [project architecture](https://github.com/ziord/cxml/blob/master/docs/ARCHITECTURE.md) if you haven't already.
 Below are the steps that needs to be followed in order to contribute to this project.

 ### Fork the Project